 - 1. By the end of 2021 school year, Meigs Primary and Intermediate Schools will decrease the chronic absenteeism rate by 1.1 percent each year or 3 percent over two years until meeting the state indicator of 5 percent (or lower) chronic absenteeism, as evidenced by the state report card. - 2.
 By spring of 2021, the percentage of students meeting or exceeding third grade proficiency standards will increase from 42 percent to 61 percent, as measured by Ohio State Tests. - 2a.
-By spring of 2021, the percentage of first grade students meeting or exceeding targets for phonemic awareness will increase from 42 percent in medial phoneme, initial/final phoneme, phoneme isolation/manipulation and phoneme segmentation in the highest quartile to 70 percent as measured by the Star Early Literacy Assessment.

-- 2b.
-By spring of 2021, the percentage of third grade students, who are on RIMPS, meeting or exceeding targets for phonemic awareness will increase from 38 percent to 75 percent, as measured by STAR Reading Assessment. - 2c.
+By spring of 2021, the percentage of first grade students meeting or exceeding targets for phonemic awareness will increase from 42 percent in medial phoneme, initial/final phoneme, phoneme isolation/manipulation and phoneme segmentation in the highest quartile to 70 percent as measured by the Star Early Literacy Assessment. - 2b.
+By the spring of each school year through 2021, the percentage of third graders who are at or above benchmark will be higher than 60 percent as measured by STAR. - 2c.
 By spring of 2021, the percentage of third grade students meeting or exceeding targets for ELA.RI.3.9 and ELA.
 RL.3.9 skills will increase from 41 percent to 75 percent, as measured by STAR Reading Assessment.